General Information:

 Diet:

 Skunks are omnivorous and can be both picky and messy eaters.
-Despite being picky eaters, they are bingers on food that they like and are prone to obesity.
+Despite being picky eaters, they are bingers on food that they like and are very prone to obesity.
 They also enjoy foraging for their food and this can be used as a great activity for mental stimulation.

 Sadly, as uncommon exotic pets, there is little research into recreating a skunks diet in captivity.
 Research suggests approximately 70-90% of a wild skunks diet is animal material and 30-10% plant material.
 They naturally feast on large amounts of insects, small mammals, fish, carrion, leaves, grasses, and similar items.